A Tasmanian Icon

 Close-up of L. tasmanica flower.
 Photo – Nuytsia@Tas

 The pollen was removed from the stigma of recently open Lomatia ferruginea flowers and Lomatia tasmanica pollen was placed on the stigmatic surface and the flowers were bagged.
 Follicles had developed on two of the flowers in May 2009 and germination testing undertaken by James Wood of the Tasmanian Seed Conservation Centre has resulted in the germination of 3 out of 9 seeds.
-These will be grown on in the nursery to see if hybrids have been generated.
+These were grown on to see if hybrids have been generated, however, proved unsuccessful.

 The Future for Lomatia

-The RTBG has almost reached its target of holding 50 plants of Lomatia tasmanica in an ex-situ conservation collection and will continue to build on this.
+The RTBG has a target to hold 50 plants of Lomatia tasmanica in an ex-situ conservation collection and will continue to build on this.
 The threats facing the species in the wild are very real, with the proximity of Phytophthora root rot to the population, the most pressing at present.
 As stated, the lack of material for propagation continues to be a problem and the annual nursery propagation cycle will be ongoing to ensure that the target number is maintained.
-The survival of explants in vitro has been increased from a few days to over 8 months and research will continue with this difficult clone in the hope of mass producing it to help secure its survival into the future.

 For further information on Lomatia tasmania http://dpipwe.tas.gov.au/Documents/Lomatia-tasmanica.pdf or email: firstname.lastname@example.org